Rehab Resources

 We use speech so often (and so effortlessly) that we forget just how complex and difficult it is to learn.
 If you've ever tried to teach a baby to speak, you know it's not easy.
 In addition, apraxia is often accompanied by expressive aphasia, causing difficulty with word-retrieval (thinking of the right word).
 I call that the double-whammy because you have difficulty thinking of the word and then, even if you think of it, you have trouble saying it.

-Just as babies need to crawl before they can walk, and walk before they can run, stroke survivors need to break apraxia treatment down into smaller steps.
+Just as babies need to crawl before they can walk, and walk before they can run, stroke survivors need to break apraxia treatment into smaller steps.

-TRY HARDER is not the answer
+Try Harder is not the answer

-Rosenbek Hiearchy Steps
+Rosenbek Hierarchy Steps

 The Rosenbek Hierarchy breaks apraxia therapy into small, achievable steps

-Overview of the Rosenbek Continuum
+How the Rosenbek Continuum works

 The Rosenbek Method is a continuum from "lots of assistance" to "less" and finally "no assistance".
 It was developed by John C. Rosenbek and his colleagues in the 70's.
 It's sometimes called Integral Stimulation because it integrates sensory cues: seeing a picture and the word, seeing and hearing the therapist model the word.